freddy-alexis-ht/Git-GitHub/README.md

 ***b) Recovering a previous commit***

 `git checkout -- .` .. reconstruct the project as it is in the last commit.
+It affects only 'un-staged' changes.
 Remember that it only cares about the tracked files.
 If a file was created, this command wouldn't erase it, because it would be in 'untracked' state.